Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 ### Query metrics

-The following example gets metrics for a Metrics Advisor subscription.
-The resource URI is that of a metrics advisor resource.
+The following example gets metrics for an [Azure Metrics Advisor](https://docs.microsoft.com/azure/applied-ai-services/metrics-advisor/overview) subscription.
+The resource URI is that of a Metrics Advisor resource.

 The resource URI must be that of the resource for which metrics are being queried.
 It's normally of the format `/subscriptions/<id>/resourceGroups/<rg-name>/providers/<source>/topics/<resource-name>`.